dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 }
 ```

-Nodes only allow the options value to be specified during creation or during deserialization, and not during serialization.
+Nodes only allow the `JsonNodeOptions` value to be specified during creation or during deserialization, and not during serialization since they are not used.
+Instead, `JsonSerializerOptions` are used during serialization.

-If the "node options" are not specified, the `JsonNode.Options` property will return `null` and the default `JsonSerializerOptions` will be used later unless the static `JsonSerializer.Serialize()` are called with an specified `options` parameter.

-If both "node options" and "serialize options" are specified, the "serialize options" will be used since they are specified later.
-Using the "serializer options" in this manner supports static caching of nodes that can be used across different `JsonSerializerOption` instances.

-During serialization, only the options instance of the node passed to "serialize" is used.
-Child nodes use the parent options even if they have a different options instance.
-Thus if a node has "node options" and that node is added as a child to another node which has a different options instance (or `null` meaning the default), then during serialization of the parent node the options are obtained from the parent node; no exception is thrown if a child node has a different options instance.
-This avoids having to deal with many options instance during tree serialization, but still allows for some flexibility for having different option instances for caching or other reasons.
+Child nodes use the parent `JsonNodeOptions`, recursively, if they don't have any options specified during creation.

 ## Adding `JsonNode` indexers for objects\arrays and GetValue() for values
 `JsonNode` has indexers that allow `JsonObject` properties and `JsonArray` elements to be specified.
 This allows a terse mode: